swiftlang/swift-evolution/proposals/NNNN-atomics.md

 However, this alone does not give us a way to synchronize accesses to regular variables, or between atomic accesses to different memory locations.
 To support such synchronization, each atomic operation can be configured to also act as a synchronization point for other variable accesses within the same thread, preventing previous accesses from getting executed after the atomic operation, and/or vice versa.
 Atomic operations on another thread can then synchronize with the same point, establishing a strict (although partial) timeline between accesses performed by both threads.
 This way, we can reason about the possible ordering of operations across threads, even if we know nothing about how those operations are implemented.
 (This is how locks or dispatch queues can be used to serialize the execution of arbitrary blocks containing regular accesses to shared variables.)
 For more details, see \[[C++17], [N2153], [Boehm 2008]].

-In order to enable atomic synchronization within Swift, we must first introduce memory orderings who will give us control of the timeline of these operations across threads.
+In order to enable atomic synchronization within Swift, we must first introduce memory orderings that will give us control of the timeline of these operations across threads.
 Luckily, with the acceptance of [Clarify the Swift memory consistency model (SE-0282)](https://github.com/apple/swift-evolution/blob/main/proposals/0282-atomics.md), Swift already adopts the C/C++ concurrency memory model.
 In this model, concurrent access to shared state remains undefined behavior unless all such access is forced into a conflict-free timeline through explicit synchronization operations.

 This proposal introduces five distinct memory orderings, organized into three logical groups, from loosest to strictest: